redwoodjs/redwood/docs/docs/storage.md

 If it's valid, you will receive a path (or key) to the file - which you can then lookup in your storage.

 The `read` function also returns the mime-type of the file (based on the extension) - which you pass as a response header.
 This ensures that browsers know how to read your response!

+Cache headers are also added for you as well.

 </details>